 The research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.
 Procedures such as non-sensitive surveys, questionnaires and interviews generally do not require written consent when conducted by non-researchers (e.g., marketing surveys, telemarketing).

-Note: The FDA does permit a waiver of documentation of consent if the criteria is satisfied.
-This is most commonly applied in the context of minimal risk screening activities that are necessary to determine eligibility for enrollment in a FDA regulated study.
+Note: This option does apply to FDA-regulated research (most commonly in the context of minimal risk screening activities that are necessary to determine eligibility for enrollment in a clinical trial).

 OR